Homesteading Family Logo

 • Pastas – Mac and cheese, fettuccine Alfredo, or lasagna with bechamel sauce and homemade mozzarella are all ways to use a lot of milk or cream efficiently.

-• Breakfast Foods – Breakfast items like French toast, this flexible frittata recipe, pancakes, waffles, crepe batter, and my make-ahead breakfast casseroles use milk in varying amounts.
+• Breakfast Foods – Breakfast items like French toast, this flexible frittata recipe, sourdough pancakes, waffles, crepe batter, and my make-ahead breakfast casseroles use milk in varying amounts.

-• Freeze-Dried Milk – Freeze-dried milk powder is shelf stable for 20-25 years, holding onto 90-95% of its nutritional value.
-Freeze-dried milk is the most delicious preserved milk I’ve ever tasted!
-There’s virtually no flavor or texture difference after it’s been freeze-dried and reconstituted.
+• Freeze Dried Milk – Freeze dried milk powder is shelf stable for 20-25 years, holding onto 90-95% of its nutritional value.
+Freeze dried milk is the most delicious preserved milk I’ve ever tasted!
+There’s virtually no flavor or texture difference after it’s been freeze dried and reconstituted.

 A woman standing beside a counter full of homemade dairy products.